StegVerse-Labs/StegID/SECURITY.md

 # Security Policy — StegID

+## Responsible disclosure

+Preferred: **GitHub Security Advisories** (private disclosure).

+If Security Advisories are not enabled yet, enable them in the repo settings (steps below), or open a public issue titled:
+- `SECURITY: <short description>`

+Please avoid publishing exploit details until a fix or mitigation is available.

 ## What StegID is
 StegID is a continuity system: it helps prove that “the same controller” has maintained control of an account over time via cryptographically chained receipts.